mikemilano/kalastack-docker/docker/README.md

 - `source`: The directory of the Dockerfile (relative), URL to a git repo, or repo name for `pull`.
 - `includes`: An optional array of files to be prepended to a Dockerfile before building. (for maintainability & caching benefits)

+Maybe even items like `docker run` attributes could be defined in this config if there were any settings that would vary per image.

 ## Roles

 Each image can fulfill a specific role a site running in Kalabox requires.